rseanhall/nhl-tv-geeky-streams/README.md

 # Usage

+Copy `config.yaml` to `src/config.yaml.local`.

-If using NHL.TV or NHL LIVE, edit `config.yaml` to set email and password (these are not stored anywhere else and used _only_ to login).
+If using NHL.TV or NHL LIVE, edit `src/config.yaml.local` to set email and password (these are not stored anywhere else and used _only_ to login).

 If using WatchESPN, the app will give you a code for ESPN+ feeds that you have to enter at https://espn.com/activate (every 6 months).
 For ESPN channels, the app will give you a code that you have to enter at https://es.pn/appletv (every 12 months).

-Explore other options available in `config.yaml`.
+Explore other options available in `src/config.yaml.local`.

 Video will be downloaded to `./video` folder.
 This location can be customized in `.env` file.

-[Download](https://github.com/kompot/nhl-tv-geeky-streams/archive/master.zip) latest version of this repository and unzip it anywhere.
+[Download](https://github.com/rseanhall/nhl-tv-geeky-streams/archive/develop.zip) latest version of this repository and unzip it anywhere.

 ## With [Docker](https://www.docker.com/community-edition#/download)